Grass Nut, Ithuriel’s Spear

 Bulbs and bulblike plants

-Native to western North Ameriaca.
+Native to western North America.
 Plants of this name were formerly known as Brodiaea.
 They bloom in sunny fields and meadows in spring and early summer.
-Plants have a few grasslike leaves; a cluster of funnel-shaped or tubular, 1/2–2-in.-long flowers tops the stem during bloom.
+The plants have a few grasslike leaves; a cluster of funnel-shaped or tubular, 1/2–2-in.-long flowers tops the stem during bloom.
 Good cut flowers.
 After flowering, plants die to the ground.
 Spring and early summer bloom.

-Set corms 2 to 3 in. deep and 2 to 4 in. apart.
+Set corms 2–3 in. deep and 2–4 in. apart.
 In cold-winter areas, grow in containers or mulch to protect from freezing and thawing.
 These can use a little water during growth and bloom, but like dry summer conditions.Triteleia laxa

 Native from southwestern Oregon to Southern California.
-Growing from fall-planted corms, the flower stalk rises to 2 1/2 ft., carrying purple-blue, 1/2 -in. trumpets.
+Growing from fall-planted corms, the flower stalk rises to 2 1/2 ft. tall, carrying purple-blue, 1 1/2-in. trumpets.
+‘Queen Fabiola’ has deep violet flowers.

 Native from southwestern Oregon to Southern California.
 Growing from fall-planted corms, the flower st...